DaveyEke/expo-speech-transcriber/README.md

 - **iOS only** - Android not supported (Speech framework is Apple-only)
 - **English only** - Currently hardcoded to `en_US` locale
 - **File size** - Best for short recordings (< 1 minute)
-- **expo-audio required for file transcription** - Realtime transcription works without it
+- **Recording not included** - Real-time transcription captures audio internally; file transcription requires pre-recorded audio files (use `expo-audio` or implement your own recording with `requestMicrophonePermissions()`)

 ## License